mobizt/FirebaseClient/resources/docs/storage.md

 - `uid` - The user specified UID of async result (optional).

-6. ## 🔹  bool upload(AsyncClientClass &aClient, const FirebaseStorage::Parent &parent, file_config_data file, const String &mime)
+6. ## 🔹  bool upload(AsyncClientClass &aClient, const FirebaseStorage::Parent &parent, file_config_data &file, const String &mime)

 The bucketid is the Storage bucket Id of object to upload.